fabianchoxD/DesafioHotel/README.md

 * `download or clone this repo: ` to obtain all the project.
+* `run npm install: ` To download all the node modules.
-* `run npm start` To initialize React.JS app and the go to:
+* `run npm start:` To initialize React.JS app and the go to:

 ```
 localhost:3000